 UPDATED June 25, 2019

 The North Branch Framework is a land use plan for 760 acres along the Chicago River between Kinzie Street and Fullerton Avenue.
-It is the first framework developed as a part of Mayor Emanuel’s Industrial Corridor Modernization Initiative, a multi-year effort to review Chicago’s designated industrial corridors.
+It is the first framework developed as a part of the City's Industrial Corridor Modernization Initiative, a multi-year effort to review Chicago’s designated industrial corridors.